 In a transthoracic echocardiogram (TTE), the transducer is moved across your chest or belly.
 A TTE is the most common type of echocardiogram.

 This test is done to check your heart health.
 It's used for many reasons.
-Your doctor may do an echocardiogram to:
+For example, it may be done to:

-Enter E130 in the search box to learn more about "Transthoracic Echocardiogram: About This Test."
+Enter T235 in the search box to learn more about "Transthoracic Echocardiogram: About This Test".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.